 What are the potential benefits of calculating the excess capacity charge within the model.

 Do you have any comments on how the model has been designed for this solution?
 Please share any comments.
+Detail/guidance on the model and how it is intended to work can be found within attachment 6

 Would this solution send a strong enough price signal to customers to drive more optimal behaviour and reduce exceedance?